2021–22 Purdue Boilermakers women's basketball team

 The 2021–22 Purdue Boilermakers women's basketball team represented Purdue University during the 2021–22 NCAA Division I women's basketball season.
-The Boilermakers, led by 1st year head coach Katie Gearlds, played their home games at Mackey Arena and were a members of the Big Ten Conference.
+The Boilermakers, led by 1st-year head coach Katie Gearlds, played their home games at Mackey Arena and were a member of the Big Ten Conference.

 They finished the season 17–15 and 7–11 in Big Ten play to finish in a tie for ninth place.
-As the ninth seed in the Big Ten tournament, they were defeated by Michigan State in the Second Round.
+As the ninth seed in the Big Ten tournament, they were defeated by Michigan State in the second round.
 They received an at-large bid to the WNIT.
-They defeated in the First Round before losing to Marquette in the Second Round to end their season.
+They defeated in the first round before losing to Marquette in the second round to end their season.

 Previous season

 The Boilermakers finished the season 7–16 and 4–14 in Big Ten play to finish in twelfth place.
-As the eleventh seed in the Big Ten tournament, they were defeated by Iowa in the Second Round.
+As the eleventh seed in the Big Ten tournament, they were defeated by Iowa in the second round.
 They were not invited to the NCAA tournament or the WNIT.